Back in the Forest Again!

 We were honored by being granted permission by the Smithsonian to bring our enthusiastic and adventurous group to stay at the field station on Barro Colorado Island (BCI).
 The teachers were able to walk the same trails that they've read about in the Rainforest Connection.
 They were able to see firsthand the animals and plants we've written about in past journal entries.
 They talked with scientists living at the field station and learned about their studies of wildlife and plant ecology.
 We also visited other places in Panama and met many native peoples of Panama.

 These very special teachers kept their own journals during their trip.
 Being the teachers that they are, they saw an educational opportunity.
 They selected, collected, and edited their journal entries, and added photos.
-We had a web designer put it all into a new website, called Rainforest Teachers in Panama.
+Visit the Rainforest Teachers in Panama page to read about their experiences.

 The website is organized by broad topics, in case you want to find information about any area in particular.
 Look for the buttons on the left side of the page.
 These will guide you to journal entries that span several topics: